mozilla/klaatu/README.md

 4. Add the branch you want to test with the `--experiment-branch` option.
 Ex: `--experiment-branch control`

 5. Build docker image with command `FIREFOX_VERSION="-nightly" docker compose -f docker-compose.yml up -d --build` in the projects root directory.
 The `FIREFOX_VERSION` env variable can either be `-nightly` or `-beta`.
 Leave it blank to build for release: `FIREFOX_VERSION=""`.
-6. Run tests with docker, example: `docker compose run klaatu tox -e bdd-tests -- --experiment-branch={BRANCH YOU WANT TO TEST} --variables={PATH/TO/variables.json}`
+6. Run tests with docker, example: `docker compose run klaatu tox -e bdd-tests -- --experiment-branch={BRANCH YOU WANT TO TEST} --experiment-slug experiment-slug --experiment-server {stage-or-prod}`

+If you want to run against a locally stored experiments JSON file, place the file in `tests/fixtures` and pass the path to the `--experiment-json` flag.
+You can remove the `--experiment-server` and `--experiment-slug` flags when using this method.

 ## Running on Windows